akeneo/pim-helpcenter/content/md/productivity/manage-your-rules.md

 # Define a status for a rule

-Sometimes, you may need to create/update a rule, save it, but ***not*** execute it automatically, because you have to refine it for instance.
+Sometimes, you may need to create/update a rule, save it, but ***not*** execute it automatically, because you will need to finetune it later for instance.
 To do so, you can use the `Status` property.

 To enable/disable a rule, access the `Property` tab in the rule edit form.